 Importance of an Attorney

 Legal representation is critical to avoiding or minimizing the harsh consequences of a theft charge.
-An attorney can identify defenses that may be applicable in a case, and advise a client on the best course of action to avoid a permanent record.

 If you have been accused of petit theft, retail theft, or shoplifting in Jacksonville, Orlando, or the surrounding counties of northeast and central Florida, contact the attorneys at Hussein & Webber, PL for a free consultation.